-- 2.1 It is the responsibility of each Committee, Head of Service and Budget Manager to ensure compliance with all the requirements of these Regulations. - 2.2 The Regulations also apply to services carried out under agency arrangements for any other Authority or organisation except where it is has been agreed in advance by the Chief Finance Officer, to comply with another organisation's regulations.
-Agents acting for the Council will be expected to comply with these Regulations unless otherwise agreed by the Chief Finance Officer. - 2.3 These Regulations also apply to arrangements with any other Authority, partnership or organisation except where it is otherwise specifically agreed by the Chief Finance Officer.
+- 2.3 The Regulations also apply to services carried out under agency arrangements for any other Authority or organisation except where it is has been agreed in advance by the Director of Finance and Resources, to comply with another organisation's regulations.
+Agents acting for the Council will be expected to comply with these Regulations unless otherwise agreed by the Director of Finance and Resources. - 2.4 These Regulations also apply to arrangements with any other Authority, partnership or organisation except where it is otherwise specifically agreed by the Director of Finance and Resources. - 2.5 The Financial Regulations do not override any statutory provisions.